-In this paper I introduced a descriptive model of what I call the "decision aiding process", that is the interactions occurring between (at least) a client, having a concern within a decision process, and an analyst who is expected to provide the decision aiding.
+In this paper I introduced a model of what I call the "decision aiding process", that is the interactions occurring between (at least) a client, having a concern within a decision process, and an analyst who is expected to provide the decision aiding.

 A first claim of the paper concerns the use of formal and abstract languages (and therefore of models of rationality) as a fundamental characteristic of the decision aiding approaches considered in the paper.
-A second claim is that a decision aiding process is a particular type of decision process aiming to establish a "consensual" (between the client and the analyst) representation of the client's concern.
+A second claim is that a decision aiding process is a particular type of decision process aiming at establishing a "consensual" (between the client and the analyst) representation of the client's concern.
 Different approaches are possible in conducting a decision aiding process, characterised by the hypotheses done on the source of the models of rationality used through the process.
+Decision aiding approaches are independent from the methods used within them.

-The descriptive model of the decision aiding process considers it as a distributed cognition process.
+The model of the decision aiding process considers it as a distributed cognition process.
 Under such a perspective the paper introduced the cognitive artifacts such a process generates.
-The use of such a model by a participant within a decision aiding process allows to gain control and insight with respect to the interactions with the counterpart in the process.
+The use of such a model by a participant within a decision aiding process allows to gain control and insight with respect to the interactions with his counterpart in the process.
 Moreover, it allows to show the importance of each artifact created during the process, in order to have useful and meaningful decision aiding.
 Last, but not least, the use of this model allows to focus on the defeasible character of the cognitive artifacts and to introduce the use of reasoning formalisms which enable to handle the revision and update of the artifacts as the decision process evolves.